 Preventative measure of spider control:

 Spiders love clutter because it creates an easy foundation for their homes.
-Keeping your homes clear of clutter will minimize their presence.
+If there’s one thing you should remember about how to stop spiders coming into your house, keeping your homes clear of clutter will minimize their presence.

 Spiders generally enter buildings through gaps in the construction like unscreened windows or spaces between doors and floors.
 Seal cracks and crevices around door frames, cupboards, pipes, tiles etc